US Expatriates : Other Annual Compliance Requirements

 In summary, if you are not filing a joint return then you meet the reporting threshold if the total value of your specified foreign financial assets is more than USD200K on the last day of the tax year or more than USD300K at any time during the tax year.
 If you are married and file a joint income tax return, you satisfy the threshold if the total value of all your specified foreign financial assets owned by you or your spouse is more than USD400K on the last day of the tax year or more than USD600K at any time during the tax year.

 Submitting a FATCA/Form 8938 does not replace or otherwise affect a taxpayer's obligation to file an FBAR.
-It has its own penalties and a failure to file could result in a $10,000 penalty, with an additional penalty up to $50,000 for continued failure to file after IRS notification.
-A 40 percent penalty on any understatement of tax attributable to non-disclosed assets can also be imposed.
+It has its own penalties and a failure to file could result in a $10,000 penalty, with an additional penalty up to $50,000 for continued failure to file after an IRS notification.
+A 40% penalty on any understatement of tax attributable to non-disclosed assets can also be imposed.

 FATCA also requires foreign financial institutions (FFI's), to report information about accounts held by U.S. taxpayers directly to the IRS.
-As regards expatriates, how a bank can be expected to know that an individual - perhaps resident in the country or with dual nationality - is a US citizen or permanent resident is not clear.
+As regards expatriates, how a bank can be expected to know that an individual, particularly if they have dual nationality - is unclear, but many FFI's now explicitly ask customers whether they are US citizens.

-The US government is clearly determined to collect tax on foreign accounts wherever possible - but it has imposed yet another (complex) level of administration and reporting on its citizens and residents abroad.
+The US government is clearly determined to collect tax on foreign accounts wherever possible - and has imposed yet another (complex) level of administration and reporting on its citizens and residents abroad.
 For your information, please find the following FATCA forms and instructions for download:

 Please use the contact form below should you wish to arrange general US tax advice, or advice specifically in relation to either FBAR or FATCA returns.
 We have also included two flow charts below which try to illustrate when an individual may have a requirements to file either an FBAR or FATCA form.